 Welcome to Baroque Palace Mannheim

-Want to feel like a prince?
-At Mannheim Baroque Palace, your dream can come true.
+Want to feel like an elector for a day?
+At Mannheim Baroque Palace, that dream becomes a reality.

-With its impressive size, the imposing Mannheim Palace is the largest Baroque palace in Germany and the second largest Baroque palace complex in Europe.
-Stroll across the vast courtyard, marvel at the former state rooms and the palace church, or enjoy the student life of the University of Mannheim, which is located in the palace.
+With its impressive scale, the majestic Mannheim Palace is the largest Baroque palace in Germany and the second-largest Baroque palace complex in Europe.
+Stroll through the vast courtyard of honor, marvel at the former state rooms and the palace church, or enjoy the lively student atmosphere of the University of Mannheim, which is housed in the palace.

-At the entrance to the courtyard of honor, on the right-hand side, is the charming palace chapel.
-Severely damaged during World War II, it was rebuilt and enchants visitors with its interior.
-It is also the final resting place of the Elector and his wife.
-The crypt can be visited on special tours.
+At the entrance to the courtyard of honor, on the right-hand side, stands the charming palace chapel.
+Heavily damaged during World War II, it was rebuilt and enchants visitors with its interior.
+This is also the final resting place of the Elector and his wife.
+The crypt can be viewed during special tours.

-On selected dates, the Mannheim Registry Office offers wedding ceremonies in the Trabantensaal (Trabant Hall) of the palace.
-Afterwards, you can celebrate in style in one of the magnificent rooms.
+On select dates, the Mannheim Registry Office offers wedding ceremonies in the palace’s Trabantensaal.
+You can then celebrate in style in one of the magnificent rooms.

 Source: DZT Knowledge Graph